indradb/python-client/README.md

 # braid python client

 Braid's python client, which uses the REST API to enable graph queries and manipulation from python code.
-At the moment this only works on python 3.

 See the [api doc](https://braidery.github.io/apis/python-client/braid/index.html) for more info.